-This whitewashed fishing village set into the cliffs has become a tourist hotspot.
-Whitewashed houses cascade down the cliff and converge in a pretty central square behind the beach.
+This attractive fishing village set into the cliffs has become a tourist hotspot.
+Whitewashed houses cascade down the cliff and converge in a picturesque central square behind the beach and cove.

-The attractive village of Carvoeiro has mushroomed somewhat to accommodate the increasing number of tourists who flock here in preference of some of the larger and more hedonistic resorts, such as Lagos, Praia da Rocha and Albufeira.
+Carvoeiro has mushroomed in recent times to accommodate an increasing number of tourists who flock here in preference to some of the larger and more “hedonistic” resorts, such as Lagos, Praia da Rocha and Albufeira.

-It’s prettier and smaller than some of the other Algarve beach resorts, but it’s packed full during high season.
+It is prettier and smaller than other Algarve beach resorts, but is packed full during the high season.

-The fishing village is backed by an increasing number of self-catering apartment blocks.
-Nevertheless, the village centres round an attractive cove and still retains some of its fishing village charm.
+The fishing village is now accompanied by an increasing number of self-catering apartment blocks, although it still retains touches of its original charm.

-Carvoeiro is a favourite with families, largely due to its relaxed atmosphere and the sensibly priced self-catering accommodation available here.
+Carvoeiro is a favourite with families, largely due to its relaxed atmosphere and sensibly priced accommodation available in the village.

-The height of the summer season is July and August, but June and September are also equally busy.
+The height of the summer season is July and August, but June and September are almost as busy.

-Pre-booking accommodation here is recommended as it sells out in the busy summer months.
+Pre-booking accommodation is recommended, as it sells out during the busy summer months.

-Approximately 63 km west of Faro airport is Carvoeiro, which lies 5 km south of Lagoa.
+Approximately 63 kilometres west of Faro Airport, Carvoeiro lies five kilometres south of Lagoa.

 Travelling by road from the airport takes around 45 minutes on the A22 motorway.

-Travelling from Faro airport to Carvoeiro and need transport options and information, check our transport guide.
+If you are travelling from Faro Airport to Carvoeiro and need transport options and information, check out our transport guide.

 To the west of the town is an old ruined fort.
-The fort was built in 1670 as part of the Algarve’s coastal defences, but little of its original form remains.
+It was built in 1670 as part of the Algarve’s coastal defences, but little of its original form remains.

-However, the site is also home to the shrine of Nossa Senhora, a chapel overlooking the sea, which is said to pre-date the fort, so is worth a visit.
+However, the site is also home to the shrine of Nossa Senhora, a chapel overlooking the sea, which is said to pre-date the fort and is well worth a visit.

-Head east from the beach and you will see the incredible and impressive rock formations of Algar Seco.
+Head east from the beach and you will see the incredibly impressive rock formations of Algar Seco.

-Though pretty, the sandy and sheltered central beach, Praia do Carvoeiro, isn’t excessively big and it gets very busy in high season.
+Though attractive, the sandy and sheltered central beach, Praia do Carvoeiro, isn’t excessively big and it becomes extremely busy during the high season.

-There are lots of facilities here, such as toilets, showers, places to buy snacks, and water sports.
+There are numerous facilities here, such as toilets, showers, places to buy snacks, and water sports.

-The only other beach in Carvoeiro is the small Praia do Paraíso (paradise beach), but there is very little sand here at high tide and few facilities, though there is a restaurant open all year round perched high on the cliff.
+The only other beach in Carvoeiro is the small Praia do Paraíso (Paradise Beach).
+There is very little sand at high tide and few facilities, although there is a restaurant open all-year-round perched high on the cliff.

-The neighbouring beaches are gems and worth making the effort to get to.
+The neighbouring beaches are gems and definitely worth making the effort to visit.

-Praia de Vale Centeanes is just a few km east along the coast, and further on is Benagil.
-Continue along the coast from Benagil and you’ll reach Caramujeira with its picture postcard beach, Praia da Marinha.
+Praia de Vale Centeanes is just a few kilometres east along the coast, and further on is Benagil.
+Continue along the coast from Benagil and you will reach Caramujeira with its picture-postcard beach, Praia da Marinha.

-You’ll need a hire car to explore some of the best coves and beaches along this stretch of the Algarve, but they are all worth the trip.
+You will need a hire car to explore some of the best coves and beaches along this stretch of the Algarve.

 Boat trips also take you to mystical caves and grottoes, as well as hidden coves.

-There are a number of excursion companies that operate from Carvoeiro including the popular cavern boat trip.
+There are several excursion companies that operate from Carvoeiro, including the popular cavern boat trip.

-The Grutas de Benagil cave is well worth seeing, and is one of the most photographed caves of the Algarve.
+The Grutas de Benagil cave is a must-visit – one of the most photographed caves in the whole Algarve area.